 Digital financial services and mobile banking services open new opportunities for efficiency and ease.
 Though this is a new transformation, it brings a new challenge in the form of data security, and the biometric system is the ultimate solution to this problem.

 Though biometric is not a new technology and has been in use for quite a long time, this was never utilized in the mainstream or had been supported by any sort of central banking guidelines.
 It also provides voice recognition ability that assists in validating the user identity.
 Though biometrics have been in limited usage, a lot more can be implemented.
 Most of the banking and financial service apps use fingerprints for user authentication.
-Some banks do utilize voice to authenticate the users, and they have not fully evolved to assist full-fledged transactions.
+Some banks do utilize voice to authenticate the users, and they have not fully evolved to assist full-fledged transactions with Fintech trends.

 As a sophisticated solution, it provides users the assurance that their personal information is given top priority and safeguarded.
 What is even more assuring is that this technology and innovation will undergo a facelift as contact-based biometrics sensors progress towards growth.
 It seems that due to the popularity and growth of contactless solutions, biometric will also go contactless.